infiniflow/infinity/docs/references/pysdk_api_reference.md

 Conflict policy in `enum` for handling situations where a table with the same name exists.
   - `Error`: Raise an error if a table with the same name exists.
   - `Ignore`: Ignore the table creation requrest and keep the table with the same name as-is.
-  - `Replace`: Drop the existing table and create a new one.

 :::tip NOTE
 You must import the `infinity.common` package to set `ConflictType`: